step-security-bot/otp/CONFIG_IDEAS.md

 ## To be implemented

-### Implement -fdconfig
+### Implement -configfd
-* -fdconfig that reads config from an FD (would normally be stdin), but can be anything else.
+* `-configfd` that reads config from an FD (would normally be stdin), but can be anything else.
-* init:restart/0 needs to work
+* init:restart/0 needs to work.
-* the heart command will have to take care of when the VM crashes
+* the `HEART_COMMAND` will have to take care of when the VM crashes
 * What do we do on release upgrades that require a restart?
 Do we pipe the previous config into the new release, or is this the job of heart?
   * Heart will have to manage this.
-If `-fdconfig` is used then the called [start_prg](https://erlang.org/doc/man/sasl_app.html#configuration) has to be able to handle that.
+If `-configfd` is used then the called [start_prg](https://erlang.org/doc/man/sasl_app.html#configuration) has to be able to handle that.